Black-Eyed Pea Salad

 Black-Eyed Pea Salad on a plate with meat.

-Like most bean salads, this one is cheap, it’s easy, it’s fast (presuming you are starting with canned or cooked beans) and it’s immensely satisfying and good for you.
-I think this whole salad should cost about $4 to make.
-You could use other beans in place of the black-eyed peas – I think cannellini or other white beans would be terrific, or chickpeas, one of my go-to beans.
+You could use other beans in place of the black-eyed peas.
+I think cannellini or other white beans would be terrific.
+Or try chickpeas, one of my go-to beans.

 Black-Eyed Pea Salad and meat on white plates.